DrGlaucous/DungeonMaster/Readme.md

 ```
 response packets are in plaintext, to be printed to the terminal window, each part of the response packet is delimited with ":"

+Note: the numbers can all be any length

 cccc - device type
 cccc - device id
 cccc - response type